Kuvelet/Pricing_ChassisParts/README.md

 ---

-The **Final Cost to Retailer** column represents the final, approved wholesale price we are willing to offer for a specific SKU — after evaluating both competitive pricing and profitability constraints.
+The **Final Cost to Retailer** column represents the final, approved wholesale price I are willing to offer for a specific SKU — after evaluating both competitive pricing and profitability constraints.
 It is determined using the following formula:

 ```excel
 =IF(M15="Yes", L15, D15*1.4)